-Some like dark roast coffee because the taste is less acidic, while others prefer blends that have rich flavors.
+Some like dark roast coffee because the taste is less acidic, while others prefer blends that have rich flavours.
 What helps to narrow down your choices is knowing the answers to these 3 questions.

 1. What Is Your Brew Style?

-Do you use a French press, an espresso machine, a drip coffee maker?
+Do you use a French press, an espresso machine, or a drip coffee maker?
 Some beans are versatile and will work with any brew style.

 There are others, however, that are more suited for a specific brewing method.
 For example, Ethiopian bean varieties are best suited for drip and pour-over.

 Of course, if you plan to open a coffee roasting business, it helps to try different types of coffee beans.
 You can check out these tips for more information.

 Some coffee drinkers prefer beans that when brewed, can be consumed without milk.
 Others like blends that have a pronounced fruity, floral taste.